MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 option names and the values are session option values.

-The default values for the options are determined by the value of the `$PSSessionOption` preference variable, if it is set.
+The default values for the options are determined by the value of the `$PSSessionOption` preference variable, if it's set.
 Otherwise, the default values are established by options set in the session configuration.

 The session option values take precedence over default values for sessions set in the `$PSSessionOption` preference variable and in the session configuration.
-However, they do not take precedence over maximum values, quotas or limits set in the session configuration.
+However, they don't take precedence over maximum values, quotas, or limits set in the session configuration.

 For a description of the session options that includes the default values, see `New-PSSessionOption`.
 For information about the `$PSSessionOption` preference variable, see [about_Preference_Variables](About/about_Preference_Variables.md).